 Chunky: work rounds 1-3 a total of 3 (3, 4, 4, 5) times, 9 (9, 11, 11, 13) sts between BOR and marker.

-See a pattern forming?
-We are increasing 2 stitches every third row and you should start to see a triangle forming.
-Notice how the increases make the thumb gusset distinct by ‘leaning away’ from the mitten?
-That is because of the paired increase we are using.
+Do you see a pattern forming?
+We are increasing two stitches every third row and you should start to see a triangle forming.
+Notice how the increases I am using make the thumb gusset distinct by ‘leaning away’ from the mitten?
+That is because of the paired increases I am using.

-Next we are going to put the thumb stitches on hold.
+Next we will put the thumb stitches on hold.
 For this you will need a darning needle (preferable a dull one) and a small piece of waste yarn.
-While it is sometimes preferable to put sts on a stitch holder (like a giant safety pin), for a mitten waste yarn has the necessary flexibility.
+While it is sometimes preferable to put stitches on a stitch holder (a tool like a giant safety pin), for a mitten waste yarn is better because it’s flexible.

-Thread your needle with the waste yarn and thread it through the thumb gusset sts (the ones between the BOR and the marker).
-You can now remove your marker.
+Thread the needle with the waste yarn and thread it through the thumb gusset sts (the ones between the BOR and the marker).
+Tie the ends of the waste yarn together.
+You can now remove the second marker.

-Next we are going to cast on 1 stitch in the middle of the row.
+Next we are going to cast on a new stitch in the middle of the round.
 Why, you ask?
-Because the thumb stitches ‘grew’ out of 1 knit stitch, but then we put all the thumb stitches on hold.
-So we are going to need 1 new stitch to take it’s place.
+Because the thumb stitches ‘grew’ out of a single knit stitch, but then we put all the thumb stitches on hold.
+So we need to add a new stitch to take the place of the stitch lost to the gusset.
 The cast on method we use is the backward loop cast-on.

-The hand is pretty simple, just keep knitting every round.
+Knitting the hand of the mitten is pretty simple: just keep knitting every round.